 All of these problems can be solved by using intelligent power management units (PMUs).
 Our newly developed PMU unit is at the forefront of technology.
 It provides 16 high current outputs (and use of multiple units if more outputs are required).

-One of the main advantages of the PMU is continuous current sensing and self-resetting functionality if current exceeds the defined level.
-All output state, voltage and current information can be logged and transmitted via CAN bus to dash displays to inform drivers of potential problems.
+One of the main advantages of the PMU is continuous current sensing and self-resetting function if the current exceeds a defined level.
+All output state, voltage and current information can be logged and transmitted via a CAN bus to dash displays to inform drivers of potential problems.

 With use of CAN bus keypads or steering wheel switches, all wiring is vastly simplified and lightened.

 Two unique features are the inbuilt accelerometer and gyro for logging and “inertia switch” in case of accident.

 The PMU is assembled according to IPC-S-815A standards to ensure product reliability.
 The device is manufactured on an automated assembly line with optical inspection, and automated testing (including burn-in).
 The PCB material and design, special surface coating and IP65 enclosure ensure reliability even in the harshest environments.
 Carefully selected components allow for continuous and reliable operation across a very wide temperature range (AECQ-100 GRADE 1 (-40 to +125˚C).

 |Temperature range||AECQ100 GRADE1 (-40 to +125˚C)|

 |Operating voltage||6-22V, immunity to transients according to ISO 7637|

 1 x M6 stud for battery connection

 |PC communication||CAN (ECUMASTER USBtoCAN, PEAK CAN, KVASER)|